verdigris/splat/README.rst

 **Splat is a programme** to generate some audio data which you may call music.
-It's written in Python to make it easy to use, and all the crucial processing parts are implemented in C for fast number crunshing.
+It's written in Python to make it easy to use, and all the crucial processing parts are implemented in C for fast number crunching.
 It's distributed under the terms of the **GNU LGPL v3** so you remain a free individual when you use it.